Cheryl was a geriatric nurse assistant, a member of a church health and nutrition ministry and writes articles on senior-related issues.

 In this life, we sometimes have to make tough choices that humble us and I wonder if he had tried the medication, would his life have been extended?
 So back to my point, it is looking to me as if the high blood pressure kept the other medical issues from being resolved.
 So if you are dealing with health issues that just won't go away, even after treatment and you also deal with hypertension, please consider that the two may be connected.

 If you are over age 60, are not on any medication, and your blood pressure remains within the guidelines, I am happy for you.
 I ask that you please don't judge anyone who does require prescription drugs.
 All of us age differently, and lifestyle and heredity are different for us all.
-In my situation, I was helping raise three grandchildren, assisting my spouse with his medical issues and babysitting my son's godchild.
-No matter how hard I tried, as long as all of this was a factor I simply could not reduce stress in spite of exercise, walking and eating healthy.
+In my situation, I was helping raise three grandchildren, assisting my spouse with his medical issues, and babysitting my son's godchild.
+No matter how hard I tried, as long as all of this was a factor I simply could not reduce stress even though I was exercising, walking, and eating healthy.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.